Sheltering in Place? A Guide for Spiritual Life

 "Restore order in this world, O God, that we may live peaceable lives in all godliness and holiness, and focus on you and your loving kingdom.
 Help us to care for others, and to show your compassion in this world."

-5. It is obvious that there is an intense battle going on between good and evil, in our world.
+6. It is obvious that there is an intense battle going on between good and evil, in our world.
 We must remember that evil is overcome through prayer, and by doing what is loving and good.
 As the Word of God says, “Do not be overcome by evil, but overcome evil with good (Rom.
 12:21).
 Identify the areas of evil, and pray that they would be rendered powerless.
 Pray that good would prevail on each and every battlefront.
+Pray for people.
 Do what is good, to help others.
 Pray that love would prevail, and truth would prevail.
-Pray for people, and that many would come to Christ during this time.

 It is crucial to have a wider vision for prayer, and not to be limited by one’s own circle of personal concerns.
 International needs, national needs, local needs – each can be compelling and momentous during times of intercessory prayer.
 It is too easy for Christ’s followers to see the flood of information in the media on the areas of crisis in the world right now and just give up, thinking that they can do nothing.
 So, whatever happened to the power of prayer?
 Elijah impacted an entire nation by his prayers, and he is held up as an example for us!
 (James 5:16-18).
 Prayer is a channel of God’s love.